Open-School-Bell/tts/Readme.md

 # Text To Speech

-Uses [piper](https://github.com/rhasspy/piper) to perform text to speech, wrapped in a webhook by [webhookd](https://github.com/ncarlier/webhookd)
+Uses [piper](https://github.com/OHF-Voice/piper1-gpl) to perform text to speech.

+Built as a docker container with nginx to proxy to the piper webserver.
+This allows us to pin the piper version and keep a stable image ourselves.